 Independent Research courses (PHYS 300-314)

-Juniors and Seniors may take as many as 4 semesters of Independent Research for course credit.
-These courses require a time commitment of at least 10-12 hours per week, but you’ll be rewarded with an opportunity to take a research project and really make it your own.
-That extra time will let you really delve into the physics you’re exploring in a deep way, and by the end of your first semester, you’ll probably even be starting to come up with your own ideas for the next direction in your research project.
-With each semester, you’ll gain more experience, skills, and independence, and you may even get to publish your work in an international scientific journal.
+Juniors and Seniors may take up to four semesters of Independent Research for course credit.
+Independent Research requires a time commitment of at least nine hours per week and you will be rewarded with an opportunity to take a research project and really make it your own.
+This extra time will allow you to delve deeply into the physics of your research in a significant manner.
+By the end of your first semester, you will likely start thinking of some of your own ideas for the next steps in your project.
+With the progression of each semester, you will gain more experience, skills, and independence, and you might publish your work in a highly-regarded scientific journal.

-In each semester of Independent Research coursework, you’ll also be learning how to present your research to other scientists.
-The formal requirements for the written and oral presentations are described on our Physics 300 webpage.
-If you complete at least 2 semesters of Independent Research, you’ll also be considered for Honors in Physics at the end of your Senior year.
+For each semester of Independent Research, you will also be learning how to present your research to other scientists.
+The formal requirements for the written and oral presentations are described on our Physics 3XX webpage.
+If you complete at least two semesters of Independent Research, you will also be considered for Honors in Physics at the end of your Senior year.

 Summer research at Georgetown and beyond

 We strongly encourage you to start research as early as the summer after your first year at Georgetown.
 You can stay at Georgetown and work in one of our research groups or you can take advantage of the many summer programs at other universities and research labs across the country.
 Either way, participating in summer research is a great chance to get some experience and maybe even make a new discovery.

 - GUROP: Through the Georgetown University Research Opportunities Program you can apply for funding for a summer of research at Georgetown.